Pharmacoeconomic Evaluation of Xenon Use in Pediatric Outpatient Dental Practice

 MD, Cand.
 Sci.
 (Medicine)

-The Russian National Research Medical University named after N.I.
-Pirogov; V.F.
-Voyno-Yasenetsky Scientific and Practical Center of Specialized Medical Care for Children
+Pirogov Russian National Research Medical University; Voyno-Yasenetsky Scientific and Practical Center of Specialized Medical Care for Children

 Email: lazarev_vv@inbox.ru